 Important Facts and Recommendations :

-Best time to go to Chopta and trek to Tungnath & Chandrashila is during the month of April/early May for seeing rhododendron blossoms.
+Best time to go to Chopta and trek to Tungnath & Chandrashila is during the month of March/April/early May for seeing rhododendron blossoms.
 The entire landscape is bathed in a sea of pink flowers!
 The monsoon months from June to August are also said to be good for this trek, keeping in mind the weather forecast and conditions.
-September to November are supposed to be the best months to trek to Tungnath & Chandrashila.
+September to November are supposed to be the best months to trek to Tungnath & Chandrashila for the clear views of the Himalayan mountain ranges.
 Views of the snowy peaks are clear during this time.

 December to March can be a difficult time to reach Chopta due to snow on the roads.
 Technically the trek is still possible during the winter season but the dhabas and guest houses at Duggalbita and Chopta will be closed.
 Therefore, it is recommended to use the services of a trek operator or travel company if one if planning for a winter trek to Chopta Tungnath.
-Snow starts melting around February making it easier to trek then.
+Snow starts melting around February making it easier to trek from that time onwards.

 During winters, the road to Chopta may be closed due to snow near Duggalbitta itself and you may need to trek to reach Chopta.
 Hiring a guide is recommended if one is planning a snow trek to Chopta and Tungnath.
-Trekking to Chandrashila can be quite difficult in the winter months and is not recommended except if you are an expert trekker.
+Trekking to Chandrashila can be quite difficult in the winter months and is not recommended unless you are an experienced trekker.
+Better safe than sorry.

 During rhododendron flowering season, it is recommended to buy rhododendron juice at any shop in Chopta/Ukhimath.
 There is no electricity in Chopta, but almost all guest houses have solar powered lights and even phones can be charged with the same.
-There are a number of shortcuts on the entire trek and one can take some of them on the way back.
+There are a number of shortcuts on the entire trek and one can take some of them on the way back from Tungnath to Chopta.

-Stunning views on the Deoriatal – Chopta – Tungnath – Chandrashila trek include unparalleled sights of the Chaukhambha massif with views of Neelkanth, Bandarpunch and other peaks.
+Stunning views on the Deoriatal – Chopta – Tungnath – Chandrashila trek include unparalleled sights of the Chaukhambha massif with views of Neelkanth and other peaks.